 - 1. A Strategic Execution Plan is presented to the Board of Education outlining the proposed projects, funding sources (primarily GO bonds) and project schedule. - 2.
+Non-Facilities projects are reviewed by OGC and the Bond Compliance Unit prior to the submission of the projects to the BOC or Board of Education for approval. - 3.
 The BOC meets monthly to review and to adopt resolutions recommending the expenditure of bond funds to the Board of Education.
-LAUSD staff present proposed projects to the BOC for consideration as "Strategic Execution Plan" (SEP) amendments. - 3.
+LAUSD staff present proposed projects to the BOC for consideration as "Strategic Execution Plan" (SEP) amendments. - 4.
 After the review and recommendation from the BOC, the Board of Education reviews and adopts the amendments to the SEP.